 For advertisers, transparency isn’t simply about avoiding fraud and making sure partners are compliant.
 The current push for programmatic transparency in the industry is about a lot more than weeding out the bad apples.
 Transparency is also becoming the rallying cry among marketers and advertisers who want to know the performance of their ads while there is still time to make adjustments and course correct.

 Many in the industry have been predicting programmatic will solve a lot of the industry’s transparency issues.
-But Pau Quevedo from Innogames, Sergio Palau from FlixBus, and Tom Brooks from Delivery Hero, have been experiencing programmatic first-hand and have no need to speculate.
+But Sergio Palau from FlixBus, Tom Brooks from Delivery Hero, and Pau Quevedo from Innogames – currently at Goodgame Studio – have been experiencing programmatic first-hand and have no need to speculate.
 We got the chance to ask them a few questions about their experience with programmatic campaigns.
 Their insightful answers are below.

 How does transparency currently affect your programmatic activities?